yokai-php/batch-src/docs/docs/tutorials/example-before-after.rst

 After: With Yokai Batch
 ------------------------------------------------------------

-| Now, using ``yokai/batch``, we will be able to factorize most of this code to only show the business part :
+| Now, using ``yokai/batch``, we will be able to factorize most of this code to show only the business part :

 .. literalinclude:: before-after/after.php
    :language: php

 .. note::
-   | Most of the classes of that snippet are from ``Yokai\Batch`` namespace, you will reuse lot of those along the way.
+   | Most of the classes of that snippet are from ``Yokai\Batch`` namespace, you will reuse a lot of those along the way.
    | After all, batch processing is almost always the same, the only things that changes are:

      * the data source you are reading from